Eugene de Blaas: Life and career

 He was born at Albano, near Rome, to a Tyrolean father and Italian mother.
 His father Karl, also a painter, was his teacher.
 His mother, Agnesina Auda, was a well-to-do Roman woman.
 The family moved to Venice when Karl became professor at the Academy of Venice.
 He often painted scenes in Venice, but also portraits and religious paintings.

 Works

 Among his works are La forma nuziale in sacrestia; La tombola in Campiello a Venezia; Una scena di burattini in un educandato; and La Ninetta.
 The art critic Luigi Chirtani, when the painting was displayed at the Mostra Nazionale di Venezia, described it as "[b]eautiful, flattering, pretty, caressed, cleaned, polished, laundress in a painting by Mr. Blaas, the favorite portraitist of great Venetian aristocrats, dressed in gala satins, shining jewelry, hairstyles of the rich."

 His colorful and rather theatrical period images of Venetian society, e.g. On the Balcony (1877; Private Collection), were quite different compared to delicate pastels and etchings of the courtyards, balcony and canals of modern Venice.

 Eugene de Blaas' paintings were exhibited at the Royal Academy, Fine Art Society, New Gallery and Arthur Tooth and Sons Gallery in London, and also at the Walker Art Gallery in Liverpool.

+The Austrian painter Marie Wunsch is his student.